alexrambles/Lariat-Analysis/README.md

 ## Final Recommendations

 * Charge an accident fee.
-* Get rid of the bottom five cars (net revenue) to cut costs.
+* Get rid of the cars that come to a net negative to cut costs.
 * Invest in the newest year of the top 5 models (net revenue) in the fleet.